-To take one month during the Troubles as an example, in December 1983 the IRA was responsible for the killings of Ulster Unionist politician, and Queen’s University law lecturer, Edgar Graham, of Garda Gary Sheehan and Irish Army officer, Patrick Kelly, as well as the bombing outside Harrods department store in London, which killed six and injured 91.
+To take one month during the Troubles as an example, in December 1983 the IRA was responsible for the killings, among others, of Ulster Unionist politician, and Queen’s University law lecturer, Edgar Graham, of Garda Gary Sheehan and Irish Army officer, Patrick Kelly, as well as the bombing outside Harrods department store in London, which killed six and injured 91.
 The recently elected SF President, Gerry Adams was hard pressed to justify these violent actions: according to his biographers, he adopted the ‘defensive formulation which he was to deploy on many future occasions, replying that he regretted but wouldn’t condemn the deaths.’
 In one case, the killing was of a Protestant politician and the motivation appeared, to critics of the Provisionals, nakedly sectarian; in another, the IRA had killed a police officer and soldier ‘serving a state which he [Adams] had said the IRA wasn’t interested in overthrowing’; and finally, ‘the senseless killing of English civilians out doing their Christmas shopping.’
 The IRA was unrepentant regarding the targeting of Graham, arguing that he had ‘rejoiced in the assassinations of republicans, whether or not they were IRA volunteers or unarmed political activists.’
 As far as the killings in Co.
 Leitrim in the Republic of Ireland were concerned, Adams would not condemn the IRA unit’s actions; he argued that ‘it is no reflection on the IRA volunteers that were involved because they were in a position where they were doing their duty.’

 In the case of the Harrods bombing, the IRA claimed that it had issued a warning, but also, unusually, added that the ‘operation’ had not been sanctioned by the organisation’s leadership, the Army Council.
 The IRA statement said that ‘steps will be taken to ensure there will be no repetition of this type of operation.’
 In a telling recognition of the sense of outrage which greeted these killings (in both Britain and Ireland), the IRA continued: ‘We regret the civilian casualties, even though our expressions of sympathy will be dismissed.’
 It is also telling that there was no expression of regret for the police officers killed.

-The previous month, Adams had been interviewed in the wake of the IRA’s killing of Charles Armstrong (Ulster Unionist chair of Armagh District Council and part-time Major in the UDR, married with 8 children); he was clear that such killings were ‘perfectly legitimate in a state of war.’
+The previous month, Adams had been interviewed in the wake of the IRA’s killing of Charles Armstrong (Ulster Unionist chair of Armagh District Council and part-time Major in the Ulster Defence Regiment [UDR], married with 8 children); he was clear that such killings were ‘perfectly legitimate in a state of war.’
 When asked if he himself would be willing to kill police officers or soldiers, Adams replied: ‘If my role lay within the IRA, and within an armed struggle, I would have no compunction at all.’